Werribee - East

 Health performance in Werribee - East is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Werribee - East faces significant health challenges with common health conditions prevalent across all age groups, but particularly high among older adults.
-Approximately 54% of the total population (~10,337 people) has private health cover, compared to 51.4% in Greater Melbourne.
+Werribee - East faces significant health challenges with common health conditions prevalent across all age groups but particularly high among older cohorts.
+Approximately 54% of its total population (~10,339 people) has private health cover, compared to 51.4% in Greater Melbourne.

-The most common medical conditions are mental health issues and asthma, affecting 9.1 and 8.5% of residents respectively.
-However, 67.5% of residents claim to be free from medical ailments, compared to 79.2% in Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over at 17.1%, with 3,282 people falling into this age group, compared to 8.3% in Greater Melbourne.
-Health outcomes among seniors require more attention than the broader population due to the specific challenges they face.
+Mental health issues and asthma are the most common medical conditions, affecting 9.1 and 8.5% of residents respectively.
+Around 67.5% of residents report being free from medical ailments, compared to 79.2% across Greater Melbourne.
+As of 30 June 20XX, 17.1% of residents are aged 65 and over (3,282 people), higher than the 8.3% in Greater Melbourne.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health